dehaozhou/WDSS/README.md

     ```

 ### Complete Two-Stage Process
-If you want to use your own datasets and perform the complete two-stage process, you can use the `image_cropping.py` and `SAM_wavelet.py` provided in the `tools` folder to perform image cropping and wavelet-driven SAM-Generated object reconstruction.
+If you want to use your own datasets and perform the complete two-stage process, you can use `image_cropping.py` and `SAM_wavelet.py` provided in the `tools` folder for image cropping and wavelet-driven SAM-generated object reconstruction.

 #### First Stage Training
 1. Perform the first stage of training by loading SGO and SGB, and modifying the `train_1.py` and `utils_1.py` files.